joeiddon/3d_simulation/README.md

 ---

-So, to save downloading the whole repo, I setup GitHub pages to host all the versions.
-Just follow the links to see the evolution! (controls are WASD for movement, ZX for up down, QE for looking left and right and RF for looking up and down)
+To save downloading the whole repo, I setup GitHub pages to host all the versions.
+Just follow the links to see the evolution! (controls are `WASD` for movement, `ZX` for up down, `QE` for looking left and right and `RF` for looking up and down)

 - [3d.html](https://joeiddon.github.io/3d_simulation/3d.html)
 - [3dv2.html](https://joeiddon.github.io/3d_simulation/3dv2.html)